Analysis: Keys to the game as Seahawks go for 7th win of year against Richard Sherman, 49ers

 MATCHUP TO WATCH

-Seattle QB and receiver Russell Wilson and Doug Baldwin vs. 49ers cornerback Richard Sherman.
+Seattle QB Russell Wilson & WR Doug Baldwin vs. 49ers CB Richard Sherman.

 Most Read Sports Stories